 - Treatment of childhood depression with high-dose fish oil.
 This trial at the University of Cincinnati Medical School is currently recruiting patients.

 - Reduction of side effects of statin treatment.
 This trial at the University of Guelph in Canada is currently recruiting patients.

 - Reduction of inflammatory parameters associated with breast cancer in high-risk patients.
 This is a multi-national trial both in the United States and China.

-As we move forward into the 21st century, we are at the crossroads in terms of how we treat chronic disease, retard the aging process, and reach our full genetic potential.
+As we move forward in the 21st century, we are at the crossroads in terms of how we treat chronic disease, retard the aging process, and reach our full genetic potential.
 The Inflammation Research Foundation plans to demonstrate the efficacy of using medically validated nutritional interventions that significantly alter a number of chronic disease conditions that are both life-altering and life-threatening.
-It is our principal objective to provide the on-going research support that argues forcibly for the use of medically-validated nutritional interventions that can be immediately and routinely applied for reversing the crippling effects associated with life-threatening chronic diseases.
+It is our principal objective to provide the on-going research support that argues forcibly for the use of medically validated nutritional interventions that can be immediately and routinely applied for reversing the crippling effects associated with life-threatening chronic diseases.